 Simon’s top 5 port cask whiskies

-I have been enjoying whisky for well over twenty years.
-When I first started drinking, it was a spirit which immediately stood out to me over the others, with its complex taste and proud history.
-I remember popping my first bottle vividly and immediately being hooked on the world of scotch.
+I remember popping my first bottle vividly and getting immediately hooked on the world of scotch.
 Like with most of us, it started with the usual supermarket brands, then, as time went by, I started to explore the ranges through independent retailers and websites.

 The ruby colour given by a port cask on the right when compared to its regular equivalent.